privacyguides/privacyguides.org/privacy-policy.md

 ### We collect data about visits to our websites.

-When you visit a {{ site.name }} website or service, regardless of whether you have an account or not, the website may use cookies, server logs, and other methods to collect the following data:
+When you visit a Privacy Guides website or service, regardless of whether you have an account or not, the website may use cookies, server logs, and other methods to collect the following data:

 * What pages you visit,
 * Your anonymized IP address: We anonymize the last 3 bytes of your IP, e.g. 192.xxx.xxx.xxx.